Need to revamp your sleep schedule? Take part in Sleep Awareness Week with this seven day plan for better slumber.

 For example, if you need to be awake by 7 AM and you need 7.5 hours of sleep, getting ready for bed between 10:30 and 11 PM would be a good target.
 Kids can have significantly different sleep needs, so be sure to take the family’s schedule into account.

 Day 2: Eat Dinner Before Bedtime

 Going to bed on a full stomach can make sleep less restful, and certain foods contribute to uncomfortable indigestion and bloating.
+Eating before bed can also leave you with acid reflux and heartburn from lying down too soon after eating.
 The National Sleep Foundation’s experts say it’s best to eat dinner a couple of hours before bed so you still feel sated, but not full.

 The types of foods you eat can also affect sleep.
 Studies have found that spicy and fatty foods can delay or make sleep less restful, while eating carbohydrates in the evening can contribute to better rest.
 Try preparing healthy, balanced dinners with moderate portions, and if you do get hungry later, choose smart bedtime snacks like crackers and peanut butter, oatmeal, or a small sandwich.

 Blue light emitted by televisions, computers, laptops and smartphones is known to disrupt melatonin, which has the effect of keeping you up later.
 They can also be distracting, and sometimes even distressing.